LinArcX/nixbox/README.md

 ## Installation

-1. if you are on unstable channel:
+1. if you are in unstable channel:
 `nix-env -iA nixos.nixbox`
 2. or download __default.nix__ and build it with `nix-build`